-Mosul: Iraq forces storm village near airport
+Battle for Mosul: Iraqi forces take key village near airport from ISIS

 Mosul operation: Iraqi-led forces push into key city

-An Iraqi soldier searches a home for Islamic State militants after Iraqi forces retook the village of Al-Qasr, near Mosul, on November 30.
+An Iraqi soldier searches a home for ISIS militants after Iraqi forces retook the village of Al-Qasr on Wednesday, November 30.

 Mosul operation: Iraqi-led forces push into key city

-Iraqi soldiers transport a comrade who was injured during a battle with ISIS fighters on the front line near the village of Haj Ali on November 29.
+Iraqi soldiers transport a comrade who was injured during a battle near the village of Haj Ali on Tuesday, November 29.

 Mosul operation: Iraqi-led forces push into key city

-A man mourns during the funeral on November 27 of four Iraqi paramilitary fighters who were killed in battles with ISIS in the town of Tal Afar.
+A man mourns during the funeral of four Iraqi paramilitary fighters who were killed in battles in the town of Tal Afar.

 Mosul operation: Iraqi-led forces push into key city